Asian elephants are HERBIVORES and feed upon plants, including grasses, leaves, roots, tree bark and bushes.

 As well as helping to support our zoo, this adoption pack includes x2 admission tickets plus bags full of zoo goodies!

-Elephant Endotheliotropic Herpesvirus (EEHV) is a BIG threat to young elephants
+Elephant Endotheliotropic Herpesvirus (EEHV) is a deadly virus that affects young elephants in zoos and in the wild.